 The scarcity of this species is mainly due to habitat loss.
-The little native habitat that remains is found only in small patches of native scrub dotting the pastoral countryside outside of Medellín.
-Seventy-three percent of the land where the Antioquia Brushfinch was first discovered has been converted to cattle pasture, and the remaining habitat is under severe threat of conversion.
+The little native habitat that remains is found only in small patches of native scrub dotting the pastoral countryside outside of Medellín, in the area known as “Altiplano Norte de Antioquia.”
+Since 2018, more than 300 acres of land where the Antioquia Brushfinch was recorded — including the place where it was rediscovered — have been converted to cattle pasture or potato crops.
+The remaining habitat is under severe threat of conversion.

-The Antioquia Brushfinch belongs to a group of Neotropical finches found in humid mountain forests from Mexico south to Argentina.
-It's a large, sparrow-like bird with a rusty crown, a contrasting black mask around the eyes, and a white throat.
+The Antioquia Brushfinch belongs to a group of large sparrows found in humid mountain forests from Mexico south to Argentina.
+It's a large towhee-like bird with a rusty crown, a contrasting black mask around the eyes, and a white throat.
 Except for a few subtle fieldmarks, the Antioquia Brushfinch resembles the more widespread Slaty Brushfinch, with which it was initially confused.